notaryproject/.github/CONTRIBUTING.md

 1. Issue creation:
    - After an issue is created, it will be labelled `bug` or `enhancement`, and `triage`.
 2. Triage: The maintainers will triage the issues on a regular basis.
-The results of triage could be one of the following:
+The results of triage will be one of the following:
-   - Remove label `triage`, and add the issues to the correct milestone
+   - Remove label `triage`, and add the issues to the correct milestone.
-   - Remove label `triage`, and labelled `question` to indicate this issue need further information.
-After this issue is clarified with further information, it could be added to the correct milestone or labelled `wont fix`.
+   - Remove the `triage` label and apply the `question` label to indicate that this issue requires additional information.
+Once this issue has been clarified with the necessary details, it can then be assigned to the appropriate milestone or labeled as `wont fix`.
-   - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of the Notary Project or other reasons.
+   - Remove the `triage` label and assign the `wont fix` label to signify that this issue falls outside the scope of the Notary Project or for other relevant reasons.
 3. Development:
    - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation
    - An issue that is labeled as `enhancement` or `bug` should be connected to the PR that resolves it